OpenNMT/Tokenizer/docs/options.md

 ### `support_prior_joiners`(boolean, default: `false`)

-If the input already has joiners, support these joiners as pre-tokenization marks.
+If the input already has joiners, use these joiners as pre-tokenization marks.

 ```bash
 $ echo "pre￭ tokenization." | cli/tokenize --joiner_annotate --support_prior_joiners \